bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_main.md

 1. <a href="../mathematicalbackground_complex_main">Complex numbers and phasors</a> - In addition to the set of real numbers that everyone is used to working with, a whole new dimension is introduced by complex numbers.
 These complex numbers can be used to describe sinusoidal signals through phasors, which has proven to be useful in many applications.

-2. **Linear algebra** (to be added) - Mathematical operations involving multiple variables can often be sped up significantly using the parallel computational power of graphics processing units (better known as GPU's).
-These GPU's rely on the underlying principles of linear algebra, which allows us to perform many mathematical operations very efficiently.
+2. **Linear algebra** (to be added) - Mathematical operations involving multiple variables can often be simplified using linear algebra.
+It allows us to model complex systems and can be computed efficiently using the parallelism of graphics processing units (better known as GPU's).

-3. **Univariate calculus** (to be added) - Functions that describe the underlying principles of a data generating process can be useful in understanding the data originating from this process.
-These functions can be manipulated to extract important information about this data and to draw conclusions from it.
+3. **Univariate calculus** (to be added) -
+The field of univariate calculate deals with functions involving only a single variable.
+They allow us to model certain processes.

-4. **Multivariate calculus** (to be added) - These functions usually are not only a function of a single variable, but often of multiple variables.
-Understanding these functions with respect to each of these variables gives insight into the underlying data generating process and allows for better understanding of the underlying process.
+4. **Multivariate calculus** (to be added) - Multivariate calculus involves functions that depend on multiple variables.
+These functions allow us to model processes which involve multiple variables.

-5. <a href="../mathematicalbackground_probability_main">Probability and random variables</a> - When uncertainty is involved in noisy signals, exact values cannot be determined.
-Embracing the random nature of these signals opens up a completely new field, called probability theory, which provides the analytical solution to problems where uncertainty is involved.
+5. <a href="../mathematicalbackground_probability_main">Probability and random variables</a> - When uncertainty is involved in certain processes, exact values of these processes cannot be determined.
+We can, however, still measure the noisy signal and process it by taking this uncertainty into account using probability theory.
+This allows us to explicitely model the uncertainty involved and provides an approach for processing the noisy signal.